HarneetKaur04/financial-management-system/README.md

 - DELETE /api/financial-goals/:userId/:goalId: Deletes a specific financial goal for a user.

 ## Tests
 The test suite includes tests for multiple components.
 There are currently 4 test suites and 9 tests.
 These tests cover various aspects of the application, including rendering, and user interaction.
+Run cmd `npm test` under client
 ### AllTransactions component Test:
 - Verifies that the number of rendered transaction rows matches the length of the mock transactions array plus one for the table header row.
 - Simulates a change in the search input field to filter transactions by a specific term.
 Verifies that only the transactions matching the search term are displayed.